 At Compeer, the volunteering opportunities are endless.

 Compeer of Greater Buffalo serves children, adults, seniors, and veterans and their families.
 We serve those between the age of 3 and continuing throughout the lifespan.
 Using the healing power of friendship to change lives has been our main goal since we started in 1985.
-Consider spending an hour a week with a Compeer kid, adult, veteran or senior and you will make a friend for life.
+Consider spending just four hours a month with a Compeer kid, adult, veteran or senior and you will make a friend for life.
 There are many different ways to become a part of the Compeer family!
 To learn more about each of our programs, click on the pictures below.

 Complete our on-line application.
 Once you apply, a Compeer Program Coordinator will contact you to schedule an interview and discuss volunteer opportunities.
 Our volunteers come from all walks of life, all races, all religions, across western New York.
 Learn More